 - 1. Students should review their responses from the previous day's lesson (Partner Pilgrim Analysis Resource 3.2). - 2.
-Teacher will introduce the terms hypocrisy and satire and provide examples of both (see definitions and examples on Resource 3.3).
+The teacher will introduce the terms hypocrisy and satire and provide examples of both (see definitions and examples on Resource 3.3). - 3.
+If students haven't already done so, have them add these words to their Vocabulary Notebook (Resource 1.4).